msbx5420-class/msbx5420-class.github.io/project.md

   sudo docker exec jupyterhub bash -c "echo {username}:{password} | chpasswd"
   ```

-* Use ssh port forwarding to connect to JupyterHub
+* On your laptop/PC, use ssh port forwarding to connect to JupyterHub

   ```bash
   #cluster 1